Commonly Asked Questions

 What can I expect the first session?

 During the first session we will learn about one and other, creating the foundation for connection.
 Dr. Lopez will explain her counseling style and present a form explaining the details of therapy.
 She will review your intake form, ask about presenting concerns and goals for treatment.
 Depending on your symptoms, an additional questionnaire may be used to obtain further information.

 What is faith based counseling?

 Faith based counseling is the application of faith with traditional clinical psychotherapy models and practices.
 For some, this entails integrating Christian values and beliefs to identify the origin of issues and goals for treatment.
 For those who do not request faith based counseling, Dr. Lopez honors and respects this wish.

 What is her treatment approach to counseling?

 What is Dr. Lopez's counseling philosophy?

-From a Christian perspective, she views challenges as common experiences that are a part of the human condition.
-As humans we face many trials.
-Encouragingly we can experience joy, peace and fulfillment regardless of our past and present circumstances!
+From a biblical worldview, she views life's challenges as common experiences that are a part of the human condition.
+Regardless of our past and present circumstances, we can experience healing, peace and fulfillment!
 Dr. Lopez adheres to the wellness, developmental, prevention and empowerment philosophies.
 These views suggest clients have the ability to be productive and succeed.
 Problems occurring in life stages are natural, given resources and support, clients can learn and independently problem-solve!